OpenDRR/opendrr-api/README.md

 > NOTE: you will see errors thrown by the opendrr-api_pygeoapi-opendrr_1 container as the stack builds.
 These can be ignored.

-Once the stack is built (~20min) you can stop it with `Ctrl-C`.
+Once the stack is built (~20min) you will need to verify that everything is working.

+> NOTE: you can stop the stack whenever you like with `Ctrl-C`.
 See below on how you can bring the stack back up without re-building.

 ### Verify that everything is working